AntonCoon/mgi-serbia/README.md

 - Gene expression graph based approach in `probability_weighted_graph_clusterization.ipynb`

 ## Contact
-In case of any questions about the project contact my via email [eliseevantoncoon@gmail.com](eliseevantoncoon@gmail.com)
+In case of any questions about the project contact me via email [eliseevantoncoon@gmail.com](eliseevantoncoon@gmail.com)